rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_misc.md

 If the values extracted from the Printing code really are print-run sizes, it looks like there was a lot of stockpiling of forms in the years just before the Second World War.

 Adding up these print-run sizes produces a total around 600,000 Daily Rainfall forms printed up to 1950.
-This compares to about 360,000 images in the combined DRain volumes, although that number contains forms from 1951-1962 (and a few very early ones), does not contain any Irish stations or records for Scotland before 1922, not all images are of Daily Rainfall forms, and some forms appear twice, as separate front and back images.
+This compares to about 388,000 images in the combined DRain volumes, although that number contains forms from 1951-1962 (and a few very early ones), does not contain any Irish stations, not all images are of Daily Rainfall forms, and some forms appear twice, as separate front and back images.
 So very roughly, perhaps around half of the printed forms ended up being used, returned and stored in the Met Office archives.

 <hr/>